-BitMEX continues to be among the most advanced trading platforms for peer-to-peer exchange of crypto-products.
+BitMEX continues to be among the most advanced trading platforms for the peer-to-peer exchange of crypto products.
 The platform hosts a wide range of transactions that are worth billions of dollars on a daily basis.
 But the most successful traders and participants all have one thing in common – a clear grasp of BitMEX fees.

 Why it’s important to understand BitMEX trading fees

 You may be a veteran trader in crypto assets or someone who only recently stumbled upon the industry.
 Regardless of your experience and expertise, a clear understanding of BitMEX trading fees will enhance your experience on this trading platform.
 That means walking away with much more returns with nominal investments.

 However, getting a full understanding of the fee mechanism can be challenging.
 The platform provides a host of information on BitMEX fees.
 But they don’t do a great job of breaking down how it works and what it entails.

 Here, we provide you with a full rundown of all the elements that go into BitMEX trading fees.
 This guide will cover everything from BitMEX fee schedule and BitMEX funding fees to BitMEX leverage fees and BitMEX futures fees.

 If you’re still new to this, we advise you to skim through our comprehensive review of the BitMEX platform first and then come back to this specific article.
 However, if you’re already familiar with crypto trading fees and systems, read on!

 Does BitMEX have fees?

 Yes, there are specific payments you have to make as you trade on BitMEX.